-A plain, 8 oz cup of brewed coffee typically has 95 to 150 mg caffeine, depending on the coffee variety and brand.
-A typical 16 oz latte has 150 mg caffeine, according to Connecticut’s Sacred Heart University.
-However, the amount of caffeine can vary widely by brand, with a 16 oz serving of drip brew from one popular coffee producer containing 100 mg more caffeine than the same serving size of another, reports National Public Radio.
+If you're a coffee drinker, the amount of caffeine you take in per day can vary widely.
+A plain, 8-ounce cup of brewed coffee typically has 95 to 150 milligrams of caffeine, depending on the coffee variety and brand.
+A typical 16-ounce latte has 150 milligrams of caffeine, according to Connecticut’s Sacred Heart University.
+However, the amount of caffeine can vary widely by brand, with a 16-ounce serving of drip brew from one popular coffee producer containing 100 milligrams more caffeine than the same serving size of another, reports National Public Radio.
 The amount of caffeine in coffee purchased at drink stands can vary by day as well, even if a person buys the same size and type of coffee, according to the news agency.

-Some sodas have no caffeine, including lemon-lime drinks.
+If you prefer soda, some sodas have no caffeine, including lemon-lime drinks.
 The amount in cola drinks differs depending on the brand.
-For example, Coca-Cola products generally have 35 mg in a 12 oz can, while Pepsi products have 35 to 38.
-Dr. Pepper has 41 mg, and sodas such as Mountain Dew and Mellow Yellow have even more caffeine, at 53 to 54 mg.
-Some brands of root beer have lower amounts, registering at 23 mg.
+For example, Coca-Cola products generally have 35 milligrams in a 12-ounce can, while Pepsi products have 35 to 38.
+Dr. Pepper has 41 milligrams, and sodas such as Mountain Dew and Mellow Yellow have even more caffeine, at 53 to 54 milligrams.
+Some brands of root beer have lower amounts, registering at 23 milligrams.
 It’s always best to check a soda’s label for caffeine.
 Some sodas that don’t bring caffeine to mind, such as orange soda, often do contain caffeine.
-One orange soda brand has even more caffeine than cola, at 41 mg, according to SHU.
+One orange soda brand has even more caffeine than cola, at 41 milligrams, according to SHU.

-Staying within recommended caffeine limits can promote a person's ability to pay attention, according to SHU.
-Thirty mg or less of caffeine can alter mood and affect a person's behavior, while 100 mg daily can cause physical dependence along with withdrawal symptoms upon abstinence, reports Johns Hopkins University.
-While there are general recommendations for caffeine intake, the drug’s effect does depend on person's physical condition, weight and sensitivity to caffeine.
-When a person consumes more than his tolerance, his thinking abilities and concentration worsen, and concern about health risks such as increased blood pressure comes into play.
+Staying within recommended caffeine limits can promote your ability to pay attention, according to SHU.
+Thirty milligrams or less of caffeine can alter mood and affect your behavior, while 100 milligrams daily can cause physical dependence along with withdrawal symptoms upon abstinence, reports Johns Hopkins University.
+While there are general recommendations for caffeine intake, the drug’s effect does depend on your physical condition, weight and sensitivity to caffeine.
+When you consume more than your tolerance, your thinking abilities and concentration worsen.
+With increased consumption you should have greater concern about health risks such as increased blood pressure.
 Symptoms of too much caffeine include sweating, anxiety, tenseness and inability to concentrate, according SHU.